tardate/LittleArduinoProjects/Electronics101/PowerMB102/README.md

 | 5V               | 5.00       | 4.99

-Here's a sample trace of the two voltage rails as measure by the Arduino:
+Here's a sample trace of the two voltage rails as measured by the Arduino:

 ![processing trace](./assets/processing_trace.png?raw=true)